 As an undergraduate, you can receive academic credit by registering for a formal internship through GLOA 495.
 To receive approval, the nature of the site and your duties must be primarily dealing with global, international, or regional issues in the United States or abroad.
 Your major advisor can help work an internship experience into your program of study.
 Global Affairs students have completed internships in dozens of organizations locally and around the world.
 Explore the sample of internship sites below.

 Talk to your advisor about how to work study abroad courses into your major.
 For example, it is a great way to take language and concentration courses.
-If a program offers credit for GLOA 480, please note that a maximum of 3 credits of GLOA 480 from a single study abroad experience can be applied to a concentrationwith the prior approval of a Global Affairs advisor.
-Any student who wishes to study abroad should contact the Center for Global Education.
+Any student who wishes to study abroad should contact Mason Study Abroad.

 Global Affairs Honors Students benefit from one-on-one mentoring relationships with experienced faculty and graduate with distinction.
 By participating in small classes and interacting closely with Global Affairs faculty, Honors students hone their analytical thinking skills and gain a sense of confidence and accomplishment by presenting their research at regional and national conferences.